mtvee/gitaddon2/README.md

 - functionality is limited to basic day to day git commands: add/stage/commit/push/pull.
 If I need more then that I use a terminal.
 There are also plenty of excellent git clients/guis out there.
 This is just intended to keep the normal Godot workflow inside Godot.
 - you *must* have `git` available on the path for this thing to work

+## Issues

+- filenames with spaces are a problem on windows

 ## Screens